elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Sec-WebSocket-Protocol: soap, wamp means that we would like to transfer not just any data, but the data in SOAP or WAMP (“The WebSocket Application Messaging Protocol”) protocols.
-WebSocket subprotocols register in the IANA catalog.
+  <div><strong>Interview Response:</strong> Sec-WebSocket-Protocol: SOAP, WAMP means that we would like to transfer not just any data, but the data in SOAP or WAMP (“The WebSocket Application Messaging Protocol”) protocols.
+WebSocket sub-protocols register in the IANA catalog.
 So, this header describes the data formats that we are getting to use.
-This optional header gets set using the second parameter of the new WebSocket.
-That is the array of subprotocols, e.g., if we would like to use SOAP or WAMP.
+We use the optional header to set the second parameter of the new WebSocket.
+That is the array of sub-protocols, e.g., if we would like to use SOAP or WAMP.
 The server should respond with a list of protocols and extensions that it agrees to use.
     </div><br />
   <div><strong className="codeExample">Syntax Example:</strong><br /><br />